-We try to ensure that all students get their first preference; however, I wish to make it very clear that in some cases it will not be possible to meet the combination of subjects chosen.
-Whether or not we can meet your first preference depends on:
+We try to ensure that you all students get their first choice; however, I wish to make it very clear that in some cases it will not be possible to meet the combination of subjects chosen.
+Whether or not we can meet your first choice depends on:

-- 1. How students rank their subjects as we can only offer a limited number of places in any given subject area due to staffing considerations. - 2.
-Attitude to Learning (ATL) and attainment in the subject if there is a history of lack of engagement in the subject then you may be questioned as to the reasons behind your preference. - 3.
-In some cases, the combination of preferences by a small number of students will not work due to their final place on the timetable.
+- 1. Number of students that choose each option as we can only offer a limited number of places in any given subject due to staffing considerations or indeed if too few choose the subject it may be unavailable and will not run. - 2.
+Attitude to Learning (ATL) and attainment in the subject if there is a history of lack of engagement in the subject then you may be questioned as to the reasons behind your choice. - 3.
+In some cases, the combination of subjects chosen by a small number of students will not work due to their final place on the timetable.
+In these cases, you will be advised about the problem and given a chance to reconsider your choices.

-CORE CURRICULUM
+CORE CURRICULUM - COMPULSORY

 You will follow a core curriculum to the end of Year 11.
-These courses and the qualifications are shown in the table below.
+These courses and the qualifications which they lead to are shown in the table below.
 The core curriculum gives you the opportunity of achieving up to 8 GCSEs or equivalent.
 Detailed information about the core courses is given in Section 2.

 All students will study separate (triple) science syllabus which will lead to three GCSEs in biology, chemistry and physics, taught by specialist teachers.
 However, depending on your progress up to the end of Year 10, this may be reduced to combined science in Year 11 at the discretion of the college.